VivekNikam21/Ajaia-Technical-Project-Manager-Assessment/README.md

 **The correction first.** Friday's update described the Terminal 3 work as a minor data validation task with no impact to the date, and reported no blockers.
 That was not accurate, and I would rather tell you at three weeks out than at one.

 Terminal 3 is sending EDI fields that do not match the schema we built against.
 The effect is that a portion of Terminal 3 exceptions come back with no urgency score.
-An exception with no score does not get routed, which means it lands back in the shared inbox — the exact problem this tool exists to remove.
+An exception with no score does not get routed, which means it lands back in the shared inbox, the exact problem this tool exists to remove.
 Terminals 1 and 2 are unaffected.
 We flagged this internally on August 6 and it did not get picked up for twelve days.
 That is on us, not on your team, and I have changed how these get escalated so it does not repeat.

 **Where that leaves September 8.** I am holding the date.
 Here is exactly what it depends on.